chousmith/angular2-google-maps-demo/README.md

 ## nuts and bolts and question marks

 * The `index.html` file is all you need to open to get this going.
+* It should load a full screen Google Maps map centered around [Ninthlink, Inc.](http://www.ninthlink.com/) assuming it is set up correct
+* It will add a Marker there and another Marker which can be dragged around.
+* Clicking on the map will add another Marker where you clicked.
+* Clicking on a Marker will open an InfoWindow.
 * `systemjs.config.js` is what actually loads all the pieces, replacing the `<map-app>...</map-app>` in `index.html` with actual Angular2 + Google Maps functionality, assuming that you have a Google Maps JavaScript API key in place.
 * At this point, I have little / no idea how the `unpkg.com` scripts work, other than the `paths: { 'npm:': 'https://unpkg.com/' }`...
 * See notes above and below about `config.js`.